nebulasio/nebPay.js/doc/NebPay_Introduction.md

 - `to` Destination address, which is a Nebulas wallet address

-- `value` Transfer amount，The unit is this NRC20 token.
+- `value` Transfer amount, The unit is this NRC20 token.

 - `options` decimals and Token SmartContract address is required, while Token name and symbol is optional。